 How risky is the supply chain?

-Overall supply chain risk for security software is currently elevated due to economic uncertainty in the wake of the COVID-19 virus outbreak.
+Overall supply chain risk for security software is currently elevated due to economic uncertainty in the wake of the coronavirus virus outbreak.
 To help create their software and conduct general business functions, security software providers often use software produced by other companies.
 Security software suppliers enter into agreements with upstream...
 Subscribe to learn more.